srobinson0586/ttg-basic/2-c-programming/2.01_tools/tools.md

 # C Programming Tools

 One of the key distinctions between C and Python lies in their approach to code execution, specifically their interpretive and compiled natures.
-C is a compiled language, which means that the source code is first translated entirely into machine code by a compiler before the program is executed.
+C is a **compiled** language, which means that the source code is first translated entirely into machine code by a compiler before the program is executed.
 This compilation process optimizes the code for performance and produces an executable binary that can be directly run on the target hardware.

-On the other hand, Python is an interpreted language, where the source code is executed line by line by an interpreter at runtime.
-This [Tutorialspoint Article](https://www.tutorialspoint.com/cprogramming/c_overview.htm) provides an overview of the potential usage of C applications.
+On the other hand, Python is an **interpreted** language, where the source code is executed line by line by an interpreter at runtime.
+This [Tutorials Point Article](https://www.tutorialspoint.com/cprogramming/c_overview.htm) provides an overview of the potential usage of C applications.

 As such, to start programming in C you'll need a few additional tools to compile and run your programs on your Linux Operating System: